-Overarching Strategic 4: Support Economic Vitality
+Overarching Strategy 4: Support Economic Vitality

-Pertaining to the fourth overarching strategy to "Support Economic Vitality," Council proposed a slight revision to an existing strategic goal and asked staff to draft language for a new objective addressing inclusionary housing for rentals.
-Staff are proposing the below language in the second bullet point for Council consideration.
+Pertaining to the fourth overarching strategy to "Support Economic Vitality," on March 4, Council proposed a slight revision to an existing strategic goal and asked staff to draft language for a new objective addressing inclusionary housing for rentals.
+Staff are proposing the following language for Council consideration.